 Now, as Theresa May seeks to pick up the pieces in the context of that summer of seizure, she has more profound questions to answer than merely negotiating a legal Brexit.

 Yes, we need to know how immigration will continue to serve the needs of a fluid economy whilst also ensuring communities do not feel left behind by globalisation.
-We need to know how our big cities and smaller mill towns alike will share the proceeds of growth through a pro-active industrial strategy.
+We need to know how our big cities and smaller mill and market towns alike will share the proceeds of growth through a pro-active industrial strategy.
 And the Prime Minister absolutely needs to find a way to advance equality at a time when homes in one part of the country are worth five times those in another.

 Departing the European Union alone will not answer that final, key question because it will not in itself redress the imbalance of power in this country which is about much more than economics, borders or even national sovereignty.
 Instead, we need a fundamental shift in our media, political and civic culture that allows people, on their own terms, to deal with the greatest challenge of our time: disconnection in a connected age.

-When I wrote last year of the possibility of creating a ‘connecting state’, it was specifically with our welfare system in mind.
+When I wrote last year of the possibility of creating a ‘Connecting State’, it was specifically with our welfare system in mind.
 That essay was about how government can help people to have power over their lives — the power to earn a good wage, to get easy access to public services, to feel invited into the system rather than locked out.
 The key, I wrote then, was for public institutions to become more relatable, smaller, more agile to the changing demands of local communities as they transform.

 Post-Brexit that accessibility is doubly important.
 Over and again during the referendum campaign we heard the argument that sovereignty was paramount.
 In a poll for Ipsos Mori published in May 2016, our ‘ability to make our own laws’ was shown to be the second most important issue to voters behind the economy.
 50% of people, a strikingly similar number to the proportion who voted to leave the EU, stated the key importance of power over our own destiny.

-That’s why the Leave campaign’s “Take Back Control”, and indeed Trump’s “Make America Great Again”, slogans were so effective: in the context of people feeling completely out of control and craving — deserving — more power, those pro-active do-something-about-it verbs implied redistribution in a way that passive adjectives of “Stronger Together” or “Stronger In” never could.
+That’s why the Leave campaign’s “Take Back Control”, and indeed Trump’s “Make America Great Again”, slogans were so effective: in the context of people feeling completely out of control and craving — deserving — more power, those pro-active do-something-about-it verbs implied action in a way that passive adjectives of “Stronger Together” or “Stronger In” never could.

-And it’s why remain supporters, too, now feel so powerless.
+And it’s why Remain supporters, too, now feel so powerless.
 In the weeks after the referendum, it was striking how many people who voted to stay in the EU reported feeling ‘disenfranchised’ and ‘disillusioned’ by a decision they had not made and that they could not relate to.

 One friend told me he’d lose 10% of his salary because he now lived abroad and the fall in the value of the pound would hit his income.
 He would also effectively lose 10% of his savings, he said.
 The same friend had, two years earlier, written — on Facebook of all places — that he couldn’t believe UKIP would amass four million votes because he’d never met a single supporter.